Free Printable: Low Carb & Keto Food ListGet It Now

 I also played around with the ratios of the remaining ingredients.

 If you like super crispy crackers, try paleo almond flour crackers instead.
 They are also an ideal option if you are both keto and dairy-free, because these fathead crackers do contain mozzarella.
+And if you need to avoid nut flours altogether, try some toasty flax seed crackers.

 In case you do opt for these keto cheese crackers, be aware that the dough is a bit more dry than typical fathead dough.
 Here is what the ball of dough looks like after chilling:

-Tips For How To Make Keto Crackers
+Tips For How To Make Coconut Flour Crackers

 With only three basic ingredients, you’d think that these keto friendly crackers would be pretty straightforward.
 And don’t get me wrong, they aren’t difficult.